cpeditor/cpeditor.github.io/content/docs/preferences/actions/_index.ru.md

 Check your answer even if your output or the expected output is empty.

-### Auto uncheck accepted testcases
+### Auto Uncheck Accepted Testcases

-Uncheck testcase when it is accepted.
-Unchecked testcases are not ran and do not appear collapsed in testcases section.
+Uncheck test cases when they get accepted.
+When test cases are unchecked, they are collapsed and won't be tested on when you execute your code.

 ## Load External File Changes